parkermac/LiveOcean/tracker2/README.txt

 which would track in 3d (including turbulence by default) for two days, starting on 2019.07.04 at a bunch of locations near the surface in the Strait of Juan de Fuca.
 Important choices are encoded in the name of the output directory (which is made clean every time).

 ** Look at the code near the top of tracker.py to see all possible arguments and their default values.
 In a single experiment, for example, you can have many start days, separated by any number of days.
+You can also add an optional "tag" to the end of the experiment folder name.

 The output appears as NetCDF files in, for example: